undertow

 Ink and acrylics on acid-free paper.
 Mounted on wood panel.

-Lost in a Filed of Poppies
+Lost in a Field of Poppies

-Lost in a Filed of Poppies
+Lost in a Field of Poppies

 2026